PJWalker/daggerheart/content/Stories/Senlon - Patron of Hatchlings.md

-Senlon is a legendary figure originating in  'dragon' in, who is said to bring gold to [[Drakona|Drakonic]] hatchlings during the late evening and overnight hours on Sennius eve.
+Senlon is a legendary figure originating in eastern [[Drakona|Drakonic]] culture, who is said to bring gold to hatchlings during the late evening and overnight hours on Sennius eve.

-'Dragons' are said to created by Senlon to collecting and hording gold & treasure throughout the year, to be distributed to the hatchlings each Sennius.
+This is, of course, a fable told to children.

 ![[Senlon - Patron of Hatchlings.webp]]

 %%